freyamade/natural-void/README.md

 Made with Go, Bulma, TypeScript and &lt;3

+## Environment Variables
+The following environment variables are used in the configuration of the system;

+### Postgres
+- `POSTGRES_HOST`
+    - The host name of the postgres server
+    - Defaults to `localhost`
+- `POSTGRES_PORT`
+    - The port of the postgres server
+    - Defaults to `5432`
+- `POSTGRES_USER`
+    - The username used to connect to postgres
+    - Defaults to `postgres`
+- `POSTGRES_PASS`
+    - The password used to authenticate the postgres user
+    - Defaults to `postgres`
+- `POSTGRES_NAME`
+    - This name of the database being used for the system
+    - Defaults to `postgres`
+- `POSTGRES_SECURE`
+    - Flag stating whether or not the connection to postgres should be done with SSL
+    - Defaults to `false`

+### LDAP
+- `LDAP_HOST`
+    - The host name of the ldap server
+    - Defaults to `localhost`
+- `LDAP_PORT`
+    - The port of the ldap server
+    - Defaults to `389`
+- `LDAP_USER`
+    - The username used to connect to ldap
+    - Defaults to `cn=admin,dc=naturalvoid,dc=com`
+- `LDAP_PASS`
+    - The password used to authenticate the ldap user
+    - Defaults to `nv`
+- `LDAP_SECURE`
+    - Flag stating whether or not the connection to ldap should be done with SSL
+    - Defaults to `false`

+### Other
+- `SECRET_KEY`
+    - This is used to generate a secret key for secrets
+    - Defaults to `replacethiswithanactualsecretkey`
+- `PRODUCTION`
+    - A flag stating whether or not the server is being run in a production environment
+    - Defaults to `false`

+## Development Mode
+To develop this project further you'll need to run an LDAP and Postgres server locally.

+A `docker-compose.yml` file has been supplied to set these up, and by default the conf is set to use these.

+Run `docker-compose up -d` and also `go run seed.go` to pre-populate the test DB with some records.

+A user has been set up for the ldap server with the following details;

+- Username: `crnbrdrck`
+- Password: `password`

 ## Custom Colouring
 It is completely possible to customize the colour scheme for the website by adding a very basic scss file.